The domain of a cannibal dark matter: Hidden sector setup

 with the corresponding cross-section at threshold (here, we include all symmetry factors for identical particles in the initial and final state, similar to~\cite{Arcadi:2019oxh}, see also~\cite{Erickcek:2021fsu})

 Consequently, we find that $\left| {\cal M}_{3\phi\rightarrow \phi\phi} \right|$ and thus $\langle \sigma_{3\phi \rightarrow \phi\phi} v^2 \rangle$ vanish at threshold if $g^2 = 3\lambda$, which coincides with the case in which the cubic coupling is generated via SSB.
-Similar statements are also true for processes with more particles in the initial state, meaning that the $s$-wave contribution of any process in the SSB phase that changes the number density of $\phi$ is loop suppressed at threshold.
-This statement has indeed been proven using only generic properties of tree-level amplitudes~\cite{Brown:1992ay} and it also applies to theories with continuous symmetries and thus with Goldstone modes~\cite{Brown:1992ay}.
+Similar statements are also true for processes with more particles in the initial state, meaning that the $s$-wave contribution of any tree-level process in the SSB phase that changes the number density of $\phi$ is loop-suppressed at threshold.
+This statement, has indeed been proven using only generic properties of tree-level amplitudes~\cite{Brown:1992ay}\footnote{While this result is certainly intriguing, there does not seem to be any underlying physical reason.
+Instead, it rather appears to be a mathematical coincidence (see e.g.~page 6 of~\cite{Smith:1992rq} for a short description of why the amplitude vanishes).} and it also applies to theories with continuous symmetries and thus with Goldstone modes~\cite{Brown:1992ay}.
 Such theories may have a strong first order phase transition (see e.g.~\cite{Pisarski:1983ms}), a feature of interest for possible GW signatures.

-Based in these results, it becomes apparent, that we have to go beyond the simple, tree-level $s$-wave amplitudes in order to determine the DM abundance in the SSB phase.
+Based on these results, it becomes apparent that we have to go beyond the simple $s$-wave amplitudes in order to determine the DM abundance in the SSB phase.
 Instead, we have to incorporate higher orders in the velocity by explicitly keeping the full momentum dependence of the annihilation cross-section.
 Thus, a full tree-level calculation of the annihilation cross-section is warranted.
-We do so by \textit{(i)} implementing the respective model in \textsc{FeynRules}~\cite{Alloul:2013bka}, and \textit{(ii)} using the generated UFO model~\cite{Degrande:2011ua} in \textsc{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} to evaluate the cross-section, including the $k$-particle final-state phase-space.\footnote{More precisely, for the Lagrangian in eq.~\eqref{eq:lag_sb}, we use \textsc{MadGraph5} only to sample a reference cross-section $\bar{\sigma}_{\phi\phi\rightarrow k\phi}(E)$ for $\lambda=1$ and $\bar{m}_\phi=100\,\mathrm{MeV}$.
+We do so by \textit{(i)} implementing the respective model in \textsc{FeynRules}~\cite{Alloul:2013bka}, and \textit{(ii)} using the generated UFO model~\cite{Degrande:2011ua} in \textsc{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} to evaluate the cross-section, including the $k$-particle final-state phase-space.\footnote{More precisely, we use \textsc{MadGraph5} only to sample a reference cross-section $\bar{\sigma}_{\phi\phi\rightarrow k\phi}(E)$ for $\lambda=1$ and $\bar{m}_\phi=100\,\mathrm{MeV}$.
 Afterwards we simply rescale $\bar{\sigma}_{\phi\phi\rightarrow k\phi}(E)$ in order to obtain the full cross-section $\sigma_{\phi\phi\rightarrow k\phi}(E)$ for arbitrary masses and couplings, i.e.

 We explicitly checked that such a rescaling leads to errors below the percent level.}